-In 1918, Austria-Hungary effectively disintegrated after finding itself on the losing side of World War I.
+In 1918, Austria-Hungary effectively disintegrated after finding itself on the losing side of World War I. So what came next?

-There was no money, no effective army, growing republican sentiments in Vienna, and a host of Czechs, Slovaks and others demanding their independence.
+As the echoes of battle died away, Austria-Hungary found itself with no money, no effective army, growing republican sentiments in Vienna, and a host of Czechs, Slovaks and others demanding their independence.

-The goal was to eventually join Germany, since none of those German-speaking Habsburg lands thought they could make it on their own.
+The goal was to eventually join Germany, since none of those German-speaking former Habsburg lands thought they could make it on their own.

 - Drop the German part from its name